Skip to content

 What’s new this year?

 The strength of AGS has always come from the willingness of those involved in governance sharing their experiences openly and honestly.
-We hope you will take the opportunity to have your say.
-Your 15 minutes really can help shape the future of school and trust governance.
+We are grateful to everyone who contributed this year and look forward to sharing the findings with the sector soon.